repfly/watchlist-flutter/README.md

 # Watchlist
 An application to create and edit your movie watchlsit.
+Some views created with rush, so they might not be ideal.
+But it works.
+For now.

 # Used Dependencies
 - cupertino_icons: ^1.0.2